Things to Look For When Buying a Home

 Buckling: The bending of a building material as a result of wear and tear or contact with a substance such as water.

-Carbon Monoxide: CO.
+Working Smoke Detectors and Carbon Monoxide detectors: CO.
 A colorless, odourless, highly poisonous gas formed by the incomplete combustion of carbon.

 Condensation: Water condensing on walls, ceiling and pipes.
 Normal in areas of high humidity, usually controlled by ventilation or a dehumidifier to prevent damage.